 In the past, these transplants have been difficult to do.
-This was because of the increased risk of severe GVHD and infection.
-But doctors are finding new ways of improving this type of transplant and reducing the risk of GVHD.
+This was because of the increased risk of severe GvHD and infection.
+But doctors are finding new ways of improving this type of transplant and reducing the risk of GvHD.

 You might have a stem cell transplant using stem cells from umbilical cord blood.

-In some hospitals, a woman can donate their cord and placenta.
+In some hospitals, a woman can donate their umbilical cord and placenta.
 Soon after birth, a doctor takes blood from the cord and placenta, which is very rich in stem cells.

 The stem cells in the cord blood are still tested to find a good match.
 But cord blood does not have to match closely to be successful.

 Cord transplants are mostly used for children.
-This is because cord blood contains a smaller amount of cells.
+This is because cord blood contains a smaller number of cells.
 Adults could have a stem cell transplant from 2 different umbilical cords.
 This is called a double cord transplant.
 You might have cord blood stem cells as part of a clinical trial.

-Stem cell collection
+Stem cell collection from your donor

-The Anthony Nolan charity has more information for donor’s and what is involved.
+The Anthony Nolan charity has more information for donors and what is involved.

 You have your donor’s stem cells

 After you have your chemotherapy and other treatments you have your donor’s stem cells.
 You have these through your central line into your bloodstream.